lgss/lgss-digital-tech-playbook/roles/senior.md

 ## We communicate

 * with our peers about their aspirations, projects and difficulties.
-We focus on asking the right questions and providing thoughtful feedback, which is essential to the development of th eteam
+We focus on asking the right questions and providing thoughtful feedback, which is essential to the development of the team
 * with tech leads to ensure that our own technical decisions are consistent and competent.
 * with the Capabilities Manager.
 Working together, we ensure a consistent approach between our internal peer development and any training courses and qualifications.